emschu/oerc/README.md

 - [Gin](https://github.com/gin-gonic/gin) – Gin is a HTTP web framework
 - [Bluemonday](https://github.com/microcosm-cc/bluemonday) – A fast golang HTML sanitizer

-# Development
+## Development
 This project is shipped with a `Makefile` to ease the development and testing process.
+At first you should run `make setup` and you need the usual Golang/Python/Node/Java toolchains.
-Be sure to run `make build` before filing a pull request.
+Be sure to run `make build` and `make spec` (if you updated something there) before filing a pull request.

-## Database
+### Database
-### Development postgres container
+#### Development postgres container
 ```console
 # docker run --name oer-postgres -p 5432:5432 -e POSTGRES_PASSWORD=root -e POSTGRES_DB=oer_server_dev -d postgres:12.3